-Study vaccine will be administered as a single 0.5-mL intramuscular injection, preferably in the deltoid region of the participant's arm.
-Adequate treatment provision, including epinephrine and equipment for maintaining an airway, should be available for immediate use should an anaphylactic or anaphylactoid reaction occur [Centers for Disease Control and Prevention 2015].

-Unblinded study personnel should not have contact with participants for any study-related procedures/assessments after administration of study vaccines, which includes all safety follow-up procedures.
-All safety and immunogenicity assessments will be conducted by blinded personnel, and the participant will be blinded to the study vaccine received.
-Vaccination information, such as Component Identification Number and time of vaccination, must be recorded on the appropriate electronic Case Report Form (eCRF) as per the Data Entry Guidelines.
+Study vaccine will be administered as a single 0.5-mL intramuscular injection in the deltoid region of the participant's arm.
+Vaccination information, such as Component Identification Number and time of vaccination, must be recorded on the appropriate electronic case report form (eCRF) per the Data Entry Guidelines.